Terenceyuyue/varFEM/README.md

 ## Variational formulation based programming

   - A variational formulation based programming is shown for 1-D and 2-D problems in Folder variational.
-The arrangement is entirely       process-oriented and thus easy to understand.
+The arrangement is entirely       process-oriented and thus is easy to understand.

   - As in FreeFem++, fundamental functions --- int2d.m and int1d.m are designed to match the variational formulation of the underlying    PDEs.

-  - We also provide functions int2dvec.m and int1dvec.m to resolve vectorized problems.
+These two functions can resolve both scalar and vector equations.

-  - At present, only Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem and mixed FEM of biharmonic equation.
+  - At present, only Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem, mixed FEM of biharmonic equation and Stokes problem.

 ## Adaptive finite element method and Newest-node bisection